-Applications for student teaching must be submitted to the Director of Student Teaching no later than two weeks following the first day of classes in the semester prior to student teaching.
+Applications for student teaching must be submitted to the Director of Student Teaching no later than four weeks following the first day of classes in the semester prior to student teaching.
 Late applications cannot be guaranteed consideration.
-To be officially admitted to student teaching, the following criteria must be met:
+Before being officially admitted to student teaching, students must meet the following criteria:

-- 1. Students must attain senior standing with an overall grade point average of at least 2.5. - 2.
-Students must possess no grade lower than a "C" in professional education courses and in specialized courses required for certification in elementary education, regardless of institution(s) attended.
-(Professional courses are listed under "Major Requirements" and specialized courses are all courses listed under "Other Requirements" with the exception of History 1005 and the six hours of English electives). - 3.
-Students must pass the following PRAXIS II exams:

-Elementary Education Content Knowledge (10014)

-Principles of Learning and Teaching K-6 (30522)

-- 4. Students must complete an additional six hours of approved service. - 5.
-Students must complete six hours of professional development. - 6.
-Students must obtain approval of Submission Two and Three of Professional Philosophical Statement.

-Students must complete all coursework and transition requirements for the Bachelor of Science in Elementary Education except EDCI 4800 and EDCI 4900.
+- 1. have attained senior standing with an overall grade point average of at least 2.5; - possess no grade lower than a "C" in professional education courses and in specialized courses required for certification in elementary education, regardless of institution(s) attended.
+(Professional courses are listed under "Major Requirements" and specialized courses are all courses listed under "Additional Requirements" with the exception of History 1005, Physical Science 1002, and the six hours of English electives). - have passed the following PRAXIS II exams: Elementary Education Content Knowledge (10014) and Principles of Learning and Teaching K-6 (30522); - have completed an additional six hours of approved service; - 5. have completed six hours of professional development; - 6. have obtained approval of Submission Two and Three of the Professional Statement; - 7. have completed all coursework and transition requirements for the Bachelor of Science in Elementary Education except EDCI 4800 and EDCI 4900.